rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Module 3 Errata.md

-# SC-300T00 Microsoft Identity and Access Administrator - All Modules Errata
+# SC-300T00 Microsoft Identity and Access Administrator - Module 3 Errata

 # NOTE:  At the end of each module of labs, delete all the resources created in the module